PR vs. Marketing: Differences and Similarities Compared

 Agency description goes here

-Marketing is the process of attracting interest to buy or sell products or services, through activities such as market research, analysis and advertising.
+Marketing is the process of attracting audience interest to buy or sell products or services through activities such as market research, analysis, and advertising.
+Marketing’s aim is to get consumers interested in your brand offerings and generate revenue.

-Marketing activities can be conducted by in-house marketers or marketing agencies following the 4P principle of product, price, place to sell your product and promotion.
+Marketing activities can be conducted by in-house staff or marketing agencies following the 4P principle:

-1. Product: Any item or service you sell to meet the needs of your consumers.
-Your marketers must be aware of the entire life cycle of the product and how to handle it at every step of the life cycle.
+• Product: This refers to any item or service you sell to meet the needs of your consumers.
+Your marketers must know about the product’s entire life cycle and how to use it at every step.

-2. Price: The amount your consumers pay for your product.
-It reflects the value of the product based on supply costs, competitors’ prices and seasonal discounts.
-Your marketing team can lower the price to make it accessible to more consumers, or raise it to give it a sense of luxury or exclusiveness.
+• Price: This is the amount your customers pay for your offerings.
+It reflects value based on supply costs, competitors’ prices, and seasonal discounts.
+Your sales team can lower the price to make it accessible to more consumers or raise it to evoke a sense of luxury or exclusiveness.

-3. Place: Determines where your product or service will be sold, be it a store display, a web page, a smartphone app or a TV show.
-The aim is to position your item in front of consumers’ eyes and attract attention to it.
+• Place: This determines where your product or service will be sold, whether it’s a brick-and-mortar store display, a web page, a smartphone app, or a TV show.
+The aim is to position your item before potential customers’ eyes and grab their attention.

-4. Promotion: Includes any activity your marketing team will take to show your target audiences why they need your product or service and why they should pay the designated price.
+• Promotion: This includes all marketing activities that show your target audiences why they need your offerings and why they should pay the designated price.

 Common types of marketing include: